What Are A Group Of Doves Called

 Piteousness is the most evocative and emotionally charged of the collective nouns for doves.
 This term suggests a sense of compassion or sympathy, possibly stemming from the dove's gentle and vulnerable nature.
 The association with pity may also be linked to the dove's historical role as a symbol of peace, often invoked in times of conflict and suffering.

 In addition to these primary terms, there are other less common but equally interesting collective nouns for doves.
-These include a cote of doves, referring to a group of doves living in a dovecote or pigeon house, and a band of doves, which simply denotes a group or gathering of these birds.
+Also, these include a cote of doves, referring to a group of doves living in a dovecote or pigeon house, and a band of doves, which simply denotes a group or gathering of these birds.
 The variety of terms highlights the diverse ways in which humans have observed and related to doves throughout history.

 The use of these collective nouns can also vary depending on the specific type of dove being referred to.
-For example, while "dule" and "piteousness" might be used for mourning doves, "flight" could be more appropriate for describing a group of wood pigeons taking to the air.
+Take this: while "dule" and "piteousness" might be used for mourning doves, "flight" could be more appropriate for describing a group of wood pigeons taking to the air.
 Understanding these nuances can add depth to your appreciation of both the birds and the language used to describe them.

 Trends and Latest Developments